 Principle 4: There should be a formal and transparent process for the appointment and re-appointment of directors to the Board.

 The Board undertakes the functions of a nominating committee and therefore, the Manager does not have a nominating committee.
 The Board performs the functions that such a committee would otherwise perform, namely, it administers nominations to the Board, reviews the structure, size and composition of the Board, and reviews the performance and independence of Board members.
 The Board seeks to ensure that the composition of the Board provides an appropriate balance and diversity of skills, experience and knowledge of the industry and that the Directors, as a group, have the necessary core competencies relevant to CRCT’s business.

 The current Board comprises individuals who are business leaders and professionals with financial, banking, real estate, legal, investment and accounting backgrounds.
 The Board recognises the benefits of having a diverse Board.
 Diversity in the Board’s composition not only contributes to the quality of its decision making through diversity of perspectives in its boardroom deliberations, it also enables Management to benefit from their respective expertise and diverse backgrounds.
 The Board also considers gender an important aspect of diversity alongside factors such as the age, ethnicity and educational background of its members.
-The Board is committed to diversity and will continue to consider the differences in the skillsets, gender, age, ethnicity and educational background in determining the optimal composition of the Board in its Board renewal process.
+The Board is committed to diversity and will continue to consider the differences in the skillsets, gender, age, ethnicity and educational, business and professional background in determining the optimal composition of the Board in its Board renewal process.